anton-yurchenko/list-github-repos/README.md

 # list-github-repos

+List active (not archived) repositories for an organization

 ## Manual

 Run the tool with `TOKEN=xxx ORG=yyy go run main.go` or compile it and run the binary by providing the same env.vars